Free Speech Flag: History

 On April 30, 2007, a blogger named "Rudd-O" published the encryption key for HD DVDs and asked readers to share it widely.
 Knowledge of this numeric key value allowed users to bypass digital rights management (DRM) and copy HD DVDs that previously could not be duplicated.
-News media reported on this development and Digg, a news aggregator and social media website, provided a way for users to vote on stories they felt were most newsworthy.
+News media reported, and Digg, a news aggregator and social media website, provided a way for users to vote on stories they felt were most newsworthy.
 Votes by 15,000 Digg users drove an article about the encryption key to the front page of the site.

-The Advanced Access Content System (AACS), the organization which controlled access to the HD DVD encryption key, sent a cease and desist letter to Digg on May 1, 2007.
-In its letter, AACS claimed that by publishing news articles on its website that reported on the encryption key, the website itself was engaging in illegal activity.
+The Advanced Access Content System (AACS), the organization that controlled access to the HD DVD encryption key, sent a cease and desist letter to Digg on May 1, 2007.
+In its letter, AACS claimed that by publishing news articles on its website that reported on the encryption key, the website was engaging in illegal activity.
 Articles by numerous journalists reporting on the news story were posted to Digg.
 Jay Adelson, the CEO of Digg, announced that the website would abide by the AACS' requests and self-censor articles reporting on the encryption key.

-Adelson's decision to self-censor his website caused an unintended backlash from the Digg community in the form of the Streisand effect.
+Adelson's decision to self-censor his website caused a backlash from the Digg community.
 "In trying to make the cracked issue go away", notes Jeremy Goldman in his 2012 book Going Social, "the AACS's letter (and Digg's response) succeeded only in making the story bigger."
 Digg users made sure, by their votes and online participation, that all front-page stories on Digg were about the encryption key.
 Digg founder Kevin Rose observed: "The Digg community is one that loves to have their voice heard, and this has been something that struck a chord with them."

 After listening to complaints from Digg's community about Adelson's decision to self-censor news stories about the encryption key, Rose wrote a message to his users reversing this decision.
 He announced that Digg would stop self-censorship and he acknowledged that he understood the message from Digg's members: "After seeing hundreds of stories and reading thousands of comments, you've made it clear ... you'd rather see Digg go down fighting than bow to a bigger company.
 Effective immediately, we won't delete stories or comments containing the code, and we will deal with whatever the consequences might be."